aubreypwd/pwdcp/README.md

 # `pwdcp`

-Simple aliases to copy current working directory to the clipboard.
+Simple alias to copy current working directory to the clipboard.

 ## Usage